Implicit Hypothesis Testing and Divergence Preservation in Neural Network Representations: Experimental Results

 Then all $x_i$ are classified as $\hat{y}$ and error rates $(\alpha, \beta)$ are calculated as the result of that classification.

 A priori, it is not the case that this would be equivalent to the LLR test on $n$ samples.
-Moreover, it is not even true that error rates necessarily decline monotonically with $n$.
-See Appendix \ref{Maj vote counterex} for a counterexample for this.

-However, we observe that for networks that we have classified as "information inefficient" ($D_{\theta} \gg P_{\theta})$, majority voting indeed improves performance and allows the network to approach the Stein regime (See Figure \ref{fig:yin-yang-voted}).
+Moreover, it is not even true that error rates necessarily decline monotonically with $n$ (see Appendix \ref{Maj vote counterex} for a counterexample).
+However, we observe that for networks that we have classified as "information inefficient" ($D_{\theta} \gg P_{\theta})$, majority voting improves $P_\theta$ and allows the network to approach the Stein regime (See Figure \ref{fig:yin-yang-voted}).
 Indeed, in early epochs when sufficient $D_{\theta}$ is not reached, majority voting does not provide a significant increase in $P_{\theta}$; whereas in later epochs the network moves significantly right on the $P_{\theta}$ axis.
-Therefore we observe the existence of a threshold type relation; where below a certain network divergence $D_{th}$, ensemble rules have no effect on $P_{\theta}$.